 Hypertrace converts distributed trace data into relevant insight for everyone.
 Using Hypertrace your infrastructure team can identify the services that are causing an overload.
 Your service team can diagnose why a specific user's request failed, or which applications put their service objectives at risk.
 Deployment teams can know if a new version is causing a problem.

-Hypertrace is an open source licensed product that accepts all major tracing data formats.
+Hypertrace is an Open product that accepts all major tracing data formats.
 This would help you to try it without changing your application.

-Hypertrace is open source and includes features commonly present in distributed tracing systems such as a cloud-native backend and a UI.
+Hypertrace is an open distributed tracing platform that includes features commonly present in distributed tracing systems such as a cloud-native backend and a UI.
 Hypertrace goes beyond and includes features that are usually available in commercial products.
 Hypertrace, for example, provides you with no additional configuration, service graph and metrics aggregation in real time, custom dashboards, and sophisticated path-based analysis.

 The following tables provides a high-level overview of the basic and some important features that Traceable provides.

 |Trace UI||Visualization for a request's path through services and any backends, including context, errors, and delays|

 |Application Flow UI||Service graph visulatization of all the traced traffic in your network|